Atur256/graalvm-webimage-interop/README.md

 This project depends on a **GraalVM snapshot release** that is not available on Maven Central or other standard repositories.

-**Download the latest GraalVM snapshot release** from the (official GraalVM Early Access GitHub releases)[https://github.com/graalvm/oracle-graalvm-ea-builds/releases/tag/jdk-25e1-25.0.1-ea.06].
+**Download the latest GraalVM snapshot release** from the [official GraalVM Early Access GitHub releases](https://github.com/graalvm/oracle-graalvm-ea-builds/releases/tag/jdk-25e1-25.0.1-ea.06).

 ---